 NASCAR has made progress in diversifying team executives and crew members.
-Max Siegel, Rev Racing CEO, was brought on by NASCAR in 2009 to manage its Drive for Diversity Program.
+Max Siegel, Rev Racing Owner, was brought on by NASCAR in 2009 to manage its Drive for Diversity Program.
 He is the former president of Dale Earnhardt, Inc. – the first black president of a major team.